 Students may bring small items of furniture for use in their rooms if they wish, but may not remove the furniture or furnishings (e.g. curtains) provided.
 Storage facilities are very limited.
-Large items of personal furniture (e.g. armchairs, sofas, beds, including 'foldup' beds, pianos) are not permitted, except in exceptional circumstances.
+Large items of personal furniture (e.g. armchairs, beds including 'foldup' beds, standard lamps) are not permitted.
 Any student wishing to request exceptional permission should write to housekeeping@sel.cam.ac.uk.
 Permission must be sought and obtained before items arrive in College.
 Permission will be required from both your Tutor and the Operations Manager, and it is rarely granted.
 Unauthorised items will need to be removed, and if College staff have to undertake the removal you will be charged the cost of labour.